nguoianphu/docker-graylog/README.md

-# docker-graylog
+# Docker images for the Graylog

-Docker images for the Graylog (latest 2.x)
+Graylog 2.0.3